 Kulkarni obtained his undergradute degree from the Indian Institute of Technology, Delhi and his PhD from UC Berkeley.
 He served a brief period as a postdoc at UC Berekely and Caltech before joining the faculty rank at Caltech in 1987.

-Prof. Kulkarni's primary interests are the study of compact objects (neutron stars and gamma-ray bursts), transients and varaibles, and the search for extra-solar planets through interferometeric and adaptive techniques.
+Prof. Kulkarni's primary interests are the study of compact objects (neutron stars and gamma-ray bursts) and cosmic explosions.
 He is keenly interested in developing or refining astronomical methodologies.

 Detailed CV and Bibliograph can be found here